 Your doctor may also recommend you switch to a different antidepressant if the reason for your tapering was because of Wellbutrin side effects.

-How to Cope with Antidepressant Discontinuation Syndrome
+How to Cope with Wellbutrin Discontinuation Syndrome

 If you are experiencing Wellbutrin withdrawal symptoms after stopping this antidepressant, make sure you alert your therapist or doctor so they can support you during this uncomfortable time.
 You may need extra therapy sessions to help you manage for a while.